mvazque/cmsi387/homework/csi-os/ReadMe.txt

 preOS.jpg -- Pressing F2 while it boots up will allow access to what is shown in the image.

 startUp_scripts.png -- There is a startup directory that contains the files used when starting up the computer.
 They were directed by using the dir command.

+# JD: So in the end it looks like Linux is where you missed things a little bit more than others.
+#     Still, overall everything was in the right direction; just more exact on Mac and Windows.